potassco/pddl-instances/ipc-1998/assembly-round-1-adl/README.md

 There are two slight different versions of the domain ([version 1][1], [version 2][2]).
 As it is unclear which version is considered official, version 1 was selected because it is closer to modern PDDL.

+Some instances have received bug fixes between the publication of the [original instance archive][4] and the [revised one][5] (this concerns instances 7, 12, 13, 14, 19, and 27).
+The corrected instances are included here.
+The original instances can be found in the [additional notes][3] directory for reference.

 ## Original File Names

 | file             | original name |